- What is commercial auto insurance and why your business needs it

 Working with an experienced commercial insurance agent is crucial to getting the coverage your business requires.
 Independent insurance agents work with a network of commercial insurance companies to find the best coverage and policy to protect you from financial losses.

 All state laws include some level of liability insurance, which pays for injuries and property damage you cause others.
 Some states also require other coverages, such as personal injury protection (PIP) and uninsured motorist (UM) coverage.
-Here are a few examples:
+Here are a few examples.

-State | Liability insurance coverage minimum requirements | Personal injury protection coverage minimum requirements | Uninsured motorist coverage minimum requirements |
+| State | Liability insurance coverage minimum requirements | Personal injury protection coverage minimum requirements | Uninsured motorist coverage minimum requirements |

-Colorado | $25,000 per person, $50,000 per accident for bodily injury$15,000 per accident for property damage | ||
+| Colorado | $25,000 per person, $50,000 per accident for bodily injury$15,000 per accident for property damage | ||

-Delaware | $25,000 per person, $50,000 per accident for bodily injury$10,000 per accident for property damage | $10,000 per person, $30,000 per accident | |
+| Delaware | $25,000 per person, $50,000 per accident for bodily injury$10,000 per accident for property damage | $10,000 per person, $30,000 per accident | |

-Iowa | $20,000 per person, $40,000 per accident for bodily injury$15,000 per accident for property damage | ||
+| Iowa | $20,000 per person, $40,000 per accident for bodily injury$15,000 per accident for property damage | ||

-Missouri | $25,000 per person, $50,000 per accident for bodily injury$25,000 per accident for property damage | $25,000 per person, $50,000 per accident for bodily injury | |
+| Missouri | $25,000 per person, $50,000 per accident for bodily injury$25,000 per accident for property damage | $25,000 per person, $50,000 per accident for bodily injury | |

-North Dakota | $25,000 per person, $50,000 per accident for bodily injury$25,000 per accident for property damage | $30,000 per person | $25,000 per person, $50,000 per accident for bodily injury |
+| North Dakota | $25,000 per person, $50,000 per accident for bodily injury$25,000 per accident for property damage | $30,000 per person | $25,000 per person, $50,000 per accident for bodily injury |

 If your trucks haul property or hazardous materials, you will have to comply with state and motor carrier laws.
 Failing to meet minimum coverage requirements can result in severe penalties, including fines, jail time, license suspension and vehicle registration suspension.

-Which companies offer commercial auto?
+Which insurers offer commercial auto insurance?

 Many auto insurance companies offer commercial policies for small businesses.
 Here are the top 10 largest commercial auto insurance companies by market share, according to the National Association of Insurance Commissioners: